12 Scientifically Proven Ways to Cut Sugar Cravings and Lose Weight for Good!

 Secondly, exercise will release feel-good endorphins in your brain which can turn ‘off’ that sugar craving.

-When your brain is craving sugar, its craving a dopamine hit (your feel-good hormones).
+When your brain is craving sugar, it’s craving a dopamine hit (your feel-good hormones).
 Exercise releases the exact same hormones and can negate your craving for sugar.

-8. Have a hot shower!
+8. Have a hot shower

-This one is backed by science!
+Yes, this one is backed by science too!

 Having a hot shower or hot bath can really help.
 The temperature needs to be hot enough (but not too hot) and you need to stand under the hot water for at least 5 minutes for it to really take effect.